Hybrid Mechanical Systems: Solid-State Quantum Systems Coupled to Mechanics

 \subsection{Overview of Systems and Coupling Mechanisms}

 The coupling of mechanical motion to other harmonic oscillators has been treated in other chapters of this book and we restrict the discussion in this section to microscopic two-level systems with a ground and excited state $|g\rangle$ and $|e\rangle$.
 In solid-state systems the energy separation $E_{eg}$ between the two states is strongly dependent on the local electrostatic and magnetic fields, which also provides a way to couple to mechanical motion.
 For example, by fabricating an oscillating electrode or a vibrating magnetic tip, the system energy $E_{eg}(\hat x)=E^0_{eg}+ \partial_x E_{eg} \hat x + (1/2) \partial^2_x E_{eg} \hat x^2+\dots$ now explicitly depends on the resonator displacement $\hat x=\xZPF (\bh+\bh^\dag)$.
 Even for nanoscale devices the zero point motion $\xZPF\approx 10^{-13}$ m is still much smaller than other system dimensions and corrections beyond the linear coupling term are usually negligible.
-Therefore, the generic Hamiltonian for the qubit-resonator system is given by
+Therefore, the generic Hamiltonian for the qubit-resonator system is given by where $\hat \sigma_z=|e\rangle\langle e| - |g\rangle\langle g|$ is the Pauli operator and $\hat H_q(t)$ denotes the unperturbed Hamiltonian for the solid-state qubit.
+The relevant parameter in Eq.~(\ref{Hybrid:eq:generic}) is the coupling strength $\lambda=\partial_x E_{eg} \xZPF/2\hbar$, which is the frequency shift per vibrational quantum.